inex/ixp-manager-docs-md/docs/features/dns-arpa.md

 * `vlanid` and `protocol` is as above in *As JSON*.
 * `template` is the name of a template file residing in the view path `api/v4/dns/`.

-Remember that the included ISC Bind template can be [skinned](skinning.md) or you can add custom templates to your skin directory.
+Remember that the included ISC Bind templates can be [skinned](skinning.md) or you can add custom templates to your skin directory.
 More detail on this can be found in the dedicated section below.

-The bundled ISC Bind template can be used by setting `{template}` to `bind` in the above URL.
-For the example interface in the JSON above, the ISC Bind template would yield:
+The bundled ISC Bind templates can be used by setting `{template}` to `bind` or `bind-full` in the above URL.
+For the example interface in the JSON above, the ISC Bind `bind` template would yield:

 ```
 67.2.0.192.in-addr.arpa.
 IN   PTR     cherrie.example.com.
 ```

 *(note that the terminated period on the hostname is added by the template)*

+The two bundled templates are:

+* `bind`: outputs resource records only as per the above example.
+* `bind-full`: outputs a complete Bind zone file including head and serialized serial number (UNIX timestamp).
+This must be templated as it uses `example.com` for email and name server domains.

 ### Skinning / Templating